jsonmorberg/UrURL/README.md

-# UrUrl - My Custom URL Shortener
+# UrURL - My Custom URL Shortener

-UrUrl is a lightweight and efficient URL shortener designed for simplicity and speed.
+UrURL is a lightweight and efficient URL shortener designed for simplicity and speed.
 This project was inspired by the popular system design question of designing a URL shortener and was built to showcase backend engineering skills, focusing on scalability, caching strategies, and clean API design.

 ## Features